lucidAkhtar/LangGraph-Agent-Retail/README.md

 - **Retail CSV Dataset Support** – Works on preloaded multi-category retail datasets.
 - **Multiple LLM Support** – Works with Ollama, Cerebras, or Gemini APIs.
 - **Streamlit UI** – Easy-to-use frontend for live testing.
-- **REST API** – Flask/FastAPI-style routes for integration into apps.
+- **REST API** – FastAPI-style routes for integration into apps.

 ---

----
+### 📊 Datasets
+- The data is picked from [Kaggle](https://www.kaggle.com/datasets/lokeshparab/amazon-products-dataset) which is Amazon Product Sales dataset 2023.
+- 10 selected categories with only 50 records have been taken for this exercise.
+- This exercise is done using my MacBook Air with 8 GB RAM hence, had compute and infra constraints.

 ## ⚙️ Installation